wulms/BiDirect_BIDS_Converter/README.md

 - anonymization using pydeface or fsl_deface for sharing anonymized (header + image) files.
 - consistent debugging information

-## This script sorts the DICOM data of the BiDirect study into BIDS file format using following libraries:

-Docker (which implements dcm2niix, debian, and the needed R libraries)

-Dicom-to-NifTi conversion
-- wrapper for Chris Rordens DCM2NII
-  - working on Philips DICOMS
-- using system() command

-file renaming
-- stringr (for the renaming stuff and regular expressions)

-file management
-- Tidyverse (dplyr, tidyr, stringr)

-json indexing
-- rjson

-viewer
-- papaya
-- papayaViewer

 ## The algorithm works as described below: